lambda-land/XOP-Algorithms-Data/README.md

 # XOP_Algorithms_Data
-Repository to hold data and source code for Explanation-Oriented Grounded Theory paper, SIGCSE 2018
+This repository holds the data and tool presented in [paper](link here!), accepted for SIGCSE 2018.
+Please contact [Jeffrey Young](mailto:youngjef@oregonstate.edu) or [Eric Walkingshaw](walkie@oregonstate.edu) with any questions or concerns